 You'll have to experiment with freezing herbs to see what works best for you.

 Another easy way of freezing herbs is to make herb ice cubes.
 Chop fresh leaves finely by hand or puree in a food processor.
 Add a little water then put in ice cube trays.
+Or if you prefer, you can pour olive oil over them instead.
 Once frozen, you can store the cubes in a freezer bag.

 Herb ice cubes are easy to use -- just drop them into sauces, soups or stews as they simmer.
 Each cube equals one tablespoon of herbs.